kieran-lawrence/quill/README.md

 # 🪶 Quill 🪶

-Quill is a full stack **work-in-progress** ~~real-time~~ chat application I am building.\
+Quill is a full stack real-time chat application I am building.\
 The backend is running NestJS with TypeORM for the database.
-It's mostly done, except I need to eventually get to the **real-time** part and add web sockets 😜\
+It has all the basic stuff working like real time messages, personalisation, group and private messaging\
 I've still got to finish off the front end, add all the cool functionality you would expect from a chat app like Slack or Discord before this is done.

 <figure>